thenameisryan/205CDE-Assignment/README.md

 # Endgame
-🎮 A computer building website.
+🎮 A computer building website

 ## Languages used for this project
 Php, Mysql, Javascript, JQuery